AlbinBjerhem/mongoDB_books/documentation/manuelTesting.md

 ### Test Details in Postman
 - **Name of Tests**: POST 8.
 Books, GET 8.
 Books, PUT 8.
 Books & DELETE 8.
 Books
 - **Location**: Books_API > Manual testing > Test 08 > Book Tests

+---

+# Manual Testing 9: Authors

+## Test Case
+"Check if the API correctly handles updates to existing records, ensuring that changes are saved and reflected in subsequent requests."

+## Test Steps
+1. **GET Initial Data**:
+   - Send a GET request to `/api/authors` to retrieve the initial author data.
+     - Expect status code: 200 OK.
+     - Verify that the response body contains author details.
+     - Save the ID, original first name, and original last name of the first author in environment variables.

+2. **PUT Update Author**:
+   - Send a PUT request to `/api/authors/{{authorId}}` to update the first author's details.
+     - Expect status code: 200 OK.
+     - Verify that the response confirms the update.
+     - Save the updated first name and last name in environment variables.

+3. **GET Updated Data**:
+   - Send a GET request to `/api/authors/{{authorId}}` to retrieve the updated author details.
+     - Expect status code: 200 OK.
+     - Verify that the response body contains the updated first name and last name.
+     - Compare the updated first name and last name with the original values saved in environment variables.

+4. **PUT Revert Changes**:
+   - Send a PUT request to `/api/authors/{{authorId}}` to revert the author's details to the original values.
+     - Expect status code: 200 OK.
+     - Verify that the response confirms the update.
+     - Check that the updated first name and last name match the original values saved in environment variables.

+## Expected Results
+- All requests return the correct status codes as outlined above.
+- Authors details are correctly updated and reverted as expected.

+### Actual Test Results
+- **Status Codes**: `200 OK`, `200 OK`, `200 OK`, `200 OK`
+- **Response Time**: Average `28 ms`
+- **Response Body**: Shows the correct author information.

+### Test Details in Postman
+- **Name of Tests**: GET 9.
+Authors, PUT 9.
+Authors, GET 9.
+Authors & PUT 9.
+Authors
+- **Location**: Books_API > Manual testing > Test 09 > Authors Tests

+---

+# Manual Testing 9: Books

+## Test Case
+"Check if the API correctly handles updates to existing records, ensuring that changes are saved and reflected in subsequent requests."

+## Test Steps
+1. **GET Initial Data**:
+   - Send a GET request to `/api/books` to retrieve the initial book data.
+     - Expect status code: 200 OK.
+     - Verify that the response body contains book details.
+     - Save the ID, original title of the first book in environment variables.

+2. **PUT Update Book**:
+   - Send a PUT request to `/api/books/{{bookId}}` to update the first book's details.
+     - Expect status code: 200 OK.
+     - Verify that the response confirms the update.
+     - Save the updated title in environment variables.

+3. **GET Updated Data**:
+   - Send a GET request to `/api/books/{{bookId}}` to retrieve the updated book details.
+     - Expect status code: 200 OK.
+     - Verify that the response body contains the updated title.
+     - Compare the updated title with the original values saved in environment variables.

+4. **PUT Revert Changes**:
+   - Send a PUT request to `/api/books/{{bookId}}` to revert the book's details to the original values.
+     - Expect status code: 200 OK.
+     - Verify that the response confirms the update.
+     - Check that the updated title match the original values saved in environment variables.

+## Expected Results
+- All requests return the correct status codes as outlined above.
+- Books details are correctly updated and reverted as expected.

+### Actual Test Results
+- **Status Codes**: `200 OK`, `200 OK`, `200 OK`, `200 OK`
+- **Response Time**: Average `25 ms`
+- **Response Body**: Shows the correct books information.

+### Test Details in Postman
+- **Name of Tests**: GET 9.
+Books, PUT 9.
+Books, GET 9.
+Books & PUT 9.
+Books
+- **Location**: Books_API > Manual testing > Test 09 > Books Tests

+---